Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 ### Color Scheme

-This application uses only a few colores for highlighting important information and user options.
+This application uses only a few colors for highlighting important information and user options.

 **Blue**